 - Test to see the data coming through

-When pulling data you can either have Kepware push the data directly to a destination such as a database, or setup another system to pull the data from Kepware.
+When pulling data you can either have Kepware push the data directly to a destination such as a database or a setup another system to pull the data from Kepware.
 You will view this data in an IoT software platform.
 What you view is depending on the IoT software platform you’ve selected including its capabilities, what is required to set it up and connect to data sources.
-Viewing data will also depend on how you’ve setup the logic in the system to process data and how you’ve setup screens to display it.
+Viewing data will also depend on how you’ve set up the logic in the system to process data and how you’ve set up screens to display it.